 The A8H retails at $1,899 / £1,799 for the 55-inch, and $2,799 / £2,799 for the 65-inch.
 It's now on sale, too.

-Here's our first look at the Sony A8H/AH8 4K OLED TV
+Read our full Sony A8H/AH8 4K OLED TV review

 US models: XBR-55A8H, XBR-65A8H